rfortherestofus/r-without-statistics/outlines/maps-outline.md

 ## Conclusion

+Nuts and bolts
+- Show we can use tidyverse stuff along with sf
+- How to find and use good projections
+- Where to find geo data

+Conceptual
 - Use the tool you're already using (same as making tables in RMarkdown files)
 - But it's not just that you should use R because you're using it for other things.
 It's better than other tools.
 - You can do more flexible things than with Excel